cossacklabs/acra/docker/README.md

 This will create `docker/.acrakeys` directory structure, generate all key pairs, put them to appropriate services' directories and launch all components.

-Now you can connect to:
+Now you can connect to (depending on selected example):

 |   Port   |          Component           |     In docker-compose examples with     |
 |----------|------------------------------|-----------------------------------------|